mercere99/Emperfect/README.md

 Example:

 ```
-:TestCase type="unit", name="Simple Tests", score=10.0  // All code is used until next :line.
+:TestCase run_main=false, name="Simple Tests", points=10.0  // All code is used until next :line.
   size_t x = 5;
   size_t y = 8;
   CHECK(x + 2 < y+1, "This is an error message.");